DizIskyle/vmcs-final/README.md

      gulp clean
      ```

-4. For more info please contact me, find the following contact information inside html files of each pages.
+3. For more info please contact me, find the following contact information inside html files of each pages.

+## System Deployment

+1. This system are hosted to online VCS (version control system) like Github, Gitlab, Bitbucket, etc.
+2. Create account in Netlify